Attack of the Clones is generally regarded as the worst movie in the Skywalker Saga.

 Yes, Lucas’ rigid dialogue might be laughable, but when you focus on the actor’s delivery, his expression, and the range of emotions he displays throughout the movie, he actually deserves much more praise than he’s ever received for the role.

-Anakin is easily the franchise’s most complicated character, and Christensen pulled off the impossible here: he made us both love and hate him, laugh at him and be somewhat afraid of him.
+Anakin is easily the franchise’s most complicated character, and Christensen pulled off the impossible here: he made us simultaneously love him, hate him, laugh at him, and be somewhat afraid of him.

 All in all, Attack of the Clones might not be anyone’s favourite Star Wars movie, and generally speaking, it’s probably the worst of a great bunch.
 But next time you’re watching the saga through, stop yourself from groaning at Episode II.
 When you watch it without prejudice, it’s actually a lot of fun.